mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 **Juice.** See vigorish.

 **Line.** A catch-all term to describe types of bets.
-To see an example of lines, see https://www.espn.com/nfl/lines.
+For an example of lines, see https://www.espn.com/nfl/lines.

+**OFF**.
+Some games do not have posted betting lines for various reasons.
+These are considered "off" games and cannot be bet.

 **Player.** See bettor.